92nd (Loyals) Light Anti-Aircraft Regiment, Royal Artillery

 The 92nd (Loyals) Light Anti-Aircraft Regiment (92nd LAA Rgt) was a mobile air defence unit of the British Army's Royal Artillery (RA) during World War II.
 The regiment had a special role on D-Day, and afterwards served throughout the campaign in North West Europe.

 Origin

-92nd LAA Regiment was formed in November 1941 by converting the 7th Battalion, Loyal Regiment (North Lancashire), a war service infantry battalion that had only been raised at in the previous year as part of the rapid wartime expansion of the British Army.
+92nd LAA Regiment was formed in November 1941 by converting the 7th Battalion, Loyal Regiment (North Lancashire), a war service infantry battalion that had only been raised in the previous year as part of the rapid wartime expansion of the British Army.

 7th Loyals

 A cadre of experienced officers and non-commissioned officers (NCOs) from the Loyals, several recently returned from the Dunkirk evacuation, arrived at Coed Helen Camp at Caernarfon on 5 July 1940, where they were joined by a draft of new conscripts on 17 July to begin forming the new battalion.
 Most of the recruits came from Liverpool and Birkenhead.
 Also at Caernarfon were the newly raised 8th and 9th Battalions of the Loyals which (together with 12th Battalion Royal Welch Fusiliers) constituted No 15 Infantry Training Group.
 In October 1940 the 15th ITG became 215th Independent Infantry Brigade (Home), a home defence formation.

 Training was hampered by the shortage of rifles and equipment, and the tented camp became uninhabitable during winter gales.
 The battalion moved to barracks and billets in the Liverpool area, where the men assisted in firefighting and rescue work during the Liverpool Blitz.

 In February 1941, 215th Brigade joined the Durham and North Riding County Division in North East England, where it took up an operational role in beach defence, with 7th Bn at Ravenscar.